(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

 Broadleaf Arrowhead will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 4 feet.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.
 It can be propagated by division.